History of Suresnes: The 1920s

 Facade of the former Le Capitole cinema, opened in 1925 and closed in 1985, now the Guillaume Tell studio.

-In January 1920, a Comité des fêtes was set up to organize the Salle des Fêtes, with representatives from the associations taking part.
+In January 1920, a Comité des fêtes was set up to organize the Salle des Fêtes, with representatives from the participating associations.
 The same year, the Schwob brothers, who owned the land of the former Meunier factory, were authorized to build Suresnes' first cinema, Le Capitole, on Rue Diderot.
 At the end of 1920, the municipality created another cinema in the village hall.
 Between 1922 and 1924, a gymnasium was also built near the former presbytery.
 The former presbytery building at 43 Boulevard de Versailles became the municipal library, while the former building at Rue Mélin was taken over by the Groupe Banque Populaire.
 At the beginning of 1926, Henri Sellier had the statue of Émile Zola moved from the Place Trarieux to the library square, leaning it against the back wall.
-René Sordes felt that he may have wanted to erase the memory of the partisan demonstration that saw its erection.
+René Sordes felt that he may have wanted to erase the memory of the partisan demonstration that had taken place.
 The statue now stands in the garden of the Collège Émile-Zola.
 In addition to the gymnasium, the Jean-Macé school also houses a fitness room for Suresnes sports enthusiasts.

 The bust of Émile Zola is located in the garden of the eponymous college, after having been installed on the Place Trarieux and in the square of the municipal library.

 In 1924, the town council built raft cabins and diving boards at the end of Rue Frédéric-Clavel for swimming in the Seine, which remained in place until 1929.
-At the latter date, an agreement was signed between the Comité des Fêtes and Le Journal to build an “Olympic” stand on the left bank of the river, at the end of Rue Frédéric-Clavel, for water sports events.
-In 1932, another project was also discussed but failed to see the light of day due to economic problems.
+At the latter date, an agreement was signed between the Comité des Fêtes and Le Journal to build an "Olympic" stand on the left bank of the river, at the end of Rue Frédéric-Clavel, for water sports events.
+In 1932, another project was discussed but never saw the light of day due to economic problems.
 The plan was to create a sports facility along the Seine, as well as a beach, between the Avre footbridge and the Suresnes bridge.